xZegAs/bookmarker/README.md

 1. Visit the website: [Bookmarker](https://xzegas.github.io/bookmarker/)
 2. Add a bookmark by entering the URL and name in the input fields and clicking the "Add Bookmark" button.
-3. Manage bookmarks with options to edit or delete them directly.
+3. Manage bookmarks with options to visit or delete them directly.
-4. Use the search bar to quickly locate a specific bookmark.

 ## 📂 Project Structure